Isabellelin/papers/Filip-NatCommun-2018/README.md

 The additional documentation includes:

 ## Structure
-The primitive cell structure for Cs2PdBr6
+The crystal structure of methylammonium lead-iodide.

 ## Input files
-The input files for the DFT/PBE band structure and DFT/HSE calculations.
+The input files for the DFT/LDA calculations, Wannier Interpolation, GW calculations

 ## Data files
-The band structure, optical absorption and dielectric constant data files.
+The band structure, optical matrix elements, joint density of states, optical absorption spectrum

+## Pseudopotentials
+Norm-conserving pseudopotentials used in calculations

+## Script for Figure 2.
+Gnuplot script and eps figure.